subverb/subverb/doc/LibraryFunctions.md

 should be displayed.
 This will be received by the HERE-text [[Variables|$SV_HELP]].

+## `sv_option_help ["headline"]` - generate an option-help text ##

+all options currently set up via [[Variables|$SV_OPTION, $SV_SHORT_OPTION and $SV_OPTION_HELP]] will be searched and for each option a corresponding help-text is shown on the screen.

+The options will be sorted by the name of the variable, they respond to.
+If no options are found, the headline is suppressed.
+Otherwise, the helpline given as parameter is used.
+"Supported options:" will be used, if no headline is given.

 ## `sv_sort` - sort a given set of words ##

 this function will sort all words, given as parameter.